The North Shore Trail will connect Lake Erie with the Western Reserve Greenway trail. The trail is currently in Phase I.

 Dawn to Dusk

-Future development would include hiking, biking and snowmobile usage.
+Future development would include hiking and biking.